 Tier Two: Seniors Officers requesting a reservation for an event that involves a Donor or Prospective Donor may be scheduled up to eighteen months in advance.

-Tier Four: Chairs, school deans, department heads, and faculty requesting space events involving multiple TJU, TJUH departments, and/or internal award ceremonies may be scheduled up to six months in advance.
+Tier Four: Chairs, College deans, department heads, and faculty requesting space events involving multiple TJU, TJUH departments, and/or internal award ceremonies may be scheduled up to six months in advance.

 Note: In relation to Tiers Three and Four - reservations for Core Educational Mission classes will be given first priority and may necessitate reassignment of previously reserved space.
 In this case, the Registrar's Office will assume responsibility for finding a room of comparable size to accommodate the original reservation (to the best of its ability dependent upon the availability of alternate space), and will notify the departmental representative of the change in location of the prior reservation.
 The Registrar's Office will also assume responsibility for posting notification of the room change at the room location.

 - Room requests from outside entities will not be accommodated unless they are sponsored through a Jefferson department.
 In these instances, the sponsoring Jefferson department assumes responsibility for the conduct and proper use of the assigned space and for ensuring the cleanliness of the space at the conclusion of the event.

 - All non-Core Educational Mission room requests should be submitted at least 48 hours prior to an event.